kennywall/import-test/_posts/2011-01-02-statistical-aspects-of-data-mining.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/database/data_research.jpg
 ---
-{% include JB/setup %}<p>Course Description: Data mining is used to discover patterns and relationships in data.Emphasis is on large complex data sets such as those in very large databases or through web mining.Topics: decision trees, neural networks, association rules, clustering, case based methods, and data visualization.The following chapters from the textbook will be covered in this order:
+{% include JB/setup %}<p>Course Description: Data mining is used to discover patterns and relationships in data.
+Emphasis is on large complex data sets such as those in very large databases or through web mining.
+Topics: decision trees, neural networks, association rules, clustering, case based methods, and data visualization.
+The following chapters from the textbook will be covered in this order:

 	Chapter 1 - Introduction
 	Chapter 2 - Data